VRH

 Veterinary Rehabilitation & Hydrotherapy

-Physiotherapy Rehabilitation
+Veterinarian Led Physiotherapy Rehabilitation

 I believe that all pets, regardless of age or condition, can benefit from rehabilitation.
-This is particularly important after injuries, for maintenance in breeds predisposed to specific congenital or hereditary conditions (such as patella luxation or spinal diseases), or for improving the quality of life in pets suffering from conditions like cancer, arthritis or obesity.
+This is particularly important after injuries, for maintenance in breeds predisposed to specific congenital or hereditary conditions (such as patella luxation or spinal diseases), or for improving the quality of life in pets suffering from conditions like cancer, arthritis, or obesity.

 Veterinary Rehabilitation & Hydrotherapy